-The primary purpose of an integrated report is to explain to providers of financial capital how an organization creates value over time.
+The primary purpose of an integrated report is to explain to providers of financial capital how an organization creates, preserves or erodes value over time.
 An integrated report benefits all stakeholders interested in an organization's ability to create value over time, including employees, customers, suppliers, business partners, local communities, legislators, regulators and policy-makers.

-The International <IR> Framework (the Framework) takes a principles-based approach.
+The <IR> Framework takes a principles-based approach.
 The intent is to strike an appropriate balance between flexibility and prescription that recognizes the wide variation in individual circumstances of different organizations while enabling a sufficient degree of comparability across organizations to meet relevant information needs.
-It does not prescribe specific key performance indicators, measurement methods, or the disclosure of individual matters, but does include a small number of requirements that are to be applied before an integrated report can be said to be in accordance with the Framework.
+It does not prescribe specific key performance indicators, measurement methods, or the disclosure of individual matters, but does include a small number of requirements that are to be applied before an integrated report can be said to be in accordance with the <IR> Framework.
 An integrated report may be prepared in response to existing compliance requirements, and may be either a standalone report or be included as a distinguishable, prominent and accessible part of another report or communication.
-It should include, transitionally on a comply or explain basis, a statement by those charged with governance accepting responsibility for the report.
+It should include a statement by those charged with governance accepting responsibility for the report.